-YWCA Glendale tailors our prevention programs to meet the unique needs of our communities, as aligned with three key platforms: racial justice and civil rights, empowerment and economic advancement, and safety of women and girls.
+YWCA Glendale and Pasadena tailors our prevention programs to meet the unique needs of our communities, as aligned with three key platforms: racial justice and civil rights, empowerment and economic advancement, and safety of women and girls.
 All of our prevention programs focus on the intersections of our three platforms, with the aim of developing healthy communities free of violence.
 We offer a range of programming, trainings, presentations, activities and workshops that help build awareness of domestic violence issues, break the cycle of violence, and work to prevent future incidents of violence.
 We also support local community events, health and wellness fairs, school events and many more through tabling and presentations about our services.

 Domestic Violence Counselor Training

-YWCA Glendale offers our 40-Hour Domestic Violence Counselor Training twice a year to staff, volunteers and community members who are looking to better understand the experiences of survivors of domestic violence and their children.
+YWCA Glendale and Pasadena offers our 40-Hour Domestic Violence Counselor Training twice a year to staff, volunteers and community members who are looking to better understand the experiences of survivors of domestic violence and their children.
 The training certification meets the requirements set by California Evidence Code 1037.1 for designation as a domestic violence counselor, allowing you to work or volunteer at a CA domestic violence organization.

 CLICK HERE to learn more.